-WMO: ‘Visible and increasing urgency of climate action’ in focus at the UN Abu Dhabi climate meeting01/07/2019 - by the Climate Centre
+WMO: ‘Visible and increasing urgency of climate action’ in focus at the UN Abu Dhabi climate meeting

 After a week in which much of Europe was engulfed by extreme heat, the World Meteorological Organization said the “visible and increasing urgency of climate action” would be in focus at the UN Abu Dhabi Climate Meeting where IFRC Secretary General Elhadj As Sy pressed for greater protection from climate impacts for the world’s vulnerable.